chmagitt/iothub-private-endpoint/chapters/vpngateway.md

 - Download the VPN client from VPN Gateway configuration page in  Azure Portal
 - Launch the VPN client and choose the downloaded file to automatic fill client settings
-- Choose the Azure VPN  gateway in the list of VPN server
+- Choose the Azure VPN  gateway in the list of VPN servers
 - Connect
 - You can check the VPN client and the VPN gateway connection prperties